 It’s a sense of wellbeing despite any good or bad circumstances.

 Life often presents us with an overwhelming sense of options.
 And for those individuals like myself who find themselves multi-passionate about many things, it’s easy for us to feel scattered, confused and over-extended.
+But I value simplicity, slow and intentional living.

 I love Jess’s work because she presents these large (often esoteric) concepts of values, intention-setting, principles and ego vs. intuition in such an easy, digestible way.
 After recently going through the quick modules again and reminding myself of these core universal principles, I was reminded of how important it was to shed these excess layers….to go back to my inner values and create a few intentions for them.